 Use a Third-Party Niche Carrier that Partners with FedEx to Ship Snakes

-The best way to ship snakes is to use a niche third-party shipping company who is pre-certified and already has deals in place with FedEx.
+The best way to ship snakes is to use a niche third-party shipping company that is pre-certified and already has deals in place with FedEx.
 This will save you time, money, and A LOT of headache.
 These companies will even help you properly package your animal (which we suggest, since they are the pros).
 We’ve listed the two main reptile shipping companies below, along with a quick little blurb.

 - Ship Your Reptiles – The industry leader in shipping snakes.
 Volume discounts are available and you can type in your package information for a quick quote.
 Their rates are significantly cheaper than Reptiles2You, and it’s easy to obtain insurance.